Romanian language in Serbia: Status

 The Romanian language has far less support in the Timok Valley.
 Although whether the speech of the Vlachs is really Romanian and the endonym limba vlaha ("Vlach language") exists, all linguists consider them to speak Romanian.

 Serbian statistics list Vlach and Romanian languages separately depending on what people declared in the census.
 This does not mean that the Serbian government has an official position on the matter.
 ISO has not assigned it a separate language code following the ISO 639 standard.
 In the 2002 census, 40,054 people in Serbia declared themselves ethnic Vlachs and 54,818 people declared themselves native speakers of the Vlach language.

 The Romanian language of Timok does not have official status and it is not standardized.
 Thus, some members of the Timok Vlach community ask for standard Romanian to be made official in the areas inhabited by Vlachs until the standardization of a proposed"Vlach language".

 According to some media sources, Serbia recognized "Romanian" as the native language of the Vlach community, through the act of confirmation of the National Council of the Vlach (Roumanian) National Minority in August 2007; the organization had listed Romanian as the native language of the community in their statute.

 Characteristics

 Its two main variants, "Ungurean" and "Țăran", are subordinated forms of the Romanian varieties spoken in Banat and Oltenia, respectively.

 The speakers have been isolated from Romania and their speech did not include the neologisms (for some abstract notions, as well as technological, political and scientific concepts) borrowed by Romanian speakers across the Danube from French and Italian and as such, they use Serbian counterparts, as Serbian has been the language of education for nearly two centuries.

 Media

 Radio Zaječar and Radio Pomoravlje broadcast programmes in the Romanian variant of the Timok Vlachs.

+Linguistic atlas of the Romanian Academy

+As a result of more than 20 years of field research, the Romanian Academy published a two-volume atlas of sub-dialects of the Romanian language between Morava, Danube and Timok.
+The research included almost all settlements inhabited by speakers of the Romanian language in Central Serbia and represents one of the most detailed research of this kind of any area where Romanian speakers live.
+It was a part of the wider research on dialectology in Europe, and its results will be included in the updated version of the Atlas Linguarum Europae.